 I particularly enjoyed the Reserve Rouge 2008.
 But the most surprising thing I discovered during this wine tasting was that I really like rosé; well, Chateau du Petit Thouars rosé, at least.
 My visit unleashed an untapped love that kept me trying many more varieties of Loire Valley rosés during the rest of my visit to the region.

-Du Petit Thouars’ red wines are for sale on the premises for 5 – 6 euros a bottle, and a bottle of crémant (sparking wine) costs 8 euros.
-These reasonably price wines have won commendations at the 2011 and 2010 Decanter World Wine Awards, as well as at the 2010 and 2009 International Wine Challenge.
+Du Petit Thouars’ red wines are for sale on the premises for 5 – 6 euros a bottle, and a bottle of crémant (sparkling wine) costs 8 euros.
+These reasonably priced wines have won commendations at the 2011 and 2010 Decanter World Wine Awards, as well as at the 2010 and 2009 International Wine Challenge.

 “We work with a great importer for that area: Tom Lane from Canon de Colorado.
 We’re also hoping to find new partners soon for import into other parts of the United States,” Sébastian said.

 I know I’ll get back to Chateau du Petit Thouars someday.
 In the meantime, maybe Colorado?

 For more information be sure to visit the Chateau du Petit Thouars website.

 So now we really want to know: Do you ever do that?
 Get sentimental about the anniversary of a really great trip?
 Where was it to?

 Or have you ever been to a Loire Valley wine tasting?